Callback auditions for the MFA in Acting applicants are conducted either remotely or in person at the New York City campus in Downtown Manhattan.

 - Audition callback for a selected pool of MFA Acting applicants or Portfolio Review for selected MFA Directing and MFA Playwriting applicants.

 Applicants who completed their applications by the January 1 deadline will have priority for a callback or an interview in January.
 Once all the application materials are received, they will be reviewed by the Actors Studio Drama School admissions committee.
-Based upon the quality of their presentation select candidates will be contacted with more information and invited to audition online via Audition Studio, or for a Portfolio Review via zoom for MFA Directing or MFA Playwriting.
+Based upon the quality of their presentation select candidates will be contacted with more information and invited to audition and/or interview remotely or in person at the New York City campus in Downtown Manhattan.

 - Complete Online Application